 By providing a sub-total below items 1 and 2, members can better see how their subscriptions have been spent.

-- The major item under this heading is the subscription for How Did I Do? to maintain members’ handicaps, analyse competition results: just over £700 in 2020.
+- The major item under this heading is the subscription for How Did I Do? to maintain members’ handicaps, analyse competition results: £880 in 2021.
 In addition, spending on the printing of fixture lists (£190), costs for accreditation for Safe Golf (£75) and £150 for the annual Christmas gift to ground staff is included here.

 - Presentation Night costs normally include complementary refreshments for those attending and the cost of signwriting of the Honours Boards.
-In 2020 no event was held and the signwriting was completed for both 2020 and 2021.
+In 2020 and 2021 no event was held and the signwriting was completed for both 2020 and 2021.
 Assuming an event is held in February 2022 and complementary refreshments provided, the costs of these should be set against 2021 competitions income.

 Notes on balances

 The Treasurer inherited figures that showed a difference between annual income and expenditure and the change in the bank balance – hence the slight discrepancy between these figures.